 “Med pay” (medical payment) coverage pays for a person’s medical expenses if they were injured in an accident caused by the insured.
 This coverage is paid up to the insured’s “med pay” limits, and this is usually under $10,000.

 Once your bills surpass the at-fault person’s “med pay” policy limits, you must cover the rest.
 While this type of coverage may not pay for all of your medical bills, it can at least cover some of them, so check to see if the person at fault has this type of policy.

 Some doctors and other medical personnel understand that not every accident victim is insured.
 They may be willing to work on a payment plan with you if you sign a personal injury lien.
 Under this agreement, you will receive medical treatment and your attorney will pay the provider back with proceeds from the settlement or verdict before you are able to receive any.

 As you can see, there are a couple of different routes you can take when you’ve been injured in an accident and don’t have health insurance.
 A personal injury lawyer will help make your case and get you the necessary treatment to go back to the way things were.

-Contact us at Lowry Law if you’ve been hurt in an accident.
+Contact us at 207-775-3819 or fill out our free case review form if you’ve been hurt in an accident.
 We are equipped to make your case a successful one.